Torbat-e Heydarieh

-Torbat-e Heydarieh (تربت حيدريه) (Note: Also romanized as Torbat-e Ḩeydarīyeh; also known as Torbat, Torbat-e Heydari, Torbate Heydari, Turbat-i-Haidari, and Turbet-i-Haidari) is a city in the Central District of Torbat-e Heydarieh County, Razavi Khorasan province, Iran, serving as capital of both the county and the district.
-The closest major city to Torbat-e Heydarieh is Mashhad, 175km away.
+Torbat-e Heydarieh (تربت حيدريه) (Note: Also known as Torbat, Torbat-e Heydari, Torbate Heydari, Turbat-i-Haidari, and Turbet-i-Haidari) is a city in the Central District of Torbat-e Heydarieh County, Razavi Khorasan province, Iran, serving as capital of both the county and the district.
+The closest major city to Torbat-e Heydarieh is Mashhad, which is 175 km away.

 Etymology

 The name Torbat in Persian means burial place, thus the name of the city means Burial Place of Heydar, named after Qutb ad-Dīn Haydar a Sufi mystic whose tomb lies in the heart of the city.

 In ancient times this city was known as Zaveh, and in the 19th century it was known as Torbat-e Ishaq Khan or Torbat-e Isa Khan after Ishaq Khan Qaraei the powerful chief of the local Qarai Turks who ruled as a semi-autonomous governor of Torbat-e Heydarieh from 1775 to 1816.
 It derives its present name from the turbet or tomb of a holy man named Kutb ed din Haidar, the founder of the ascetic sect of dervishes known as the Heydaris.
 He died c.
 1230 and is buried in a large domed building a short distance outside the town.